Knee related pages:

 Pain when sitting with knees @ 90 degrees

-This is described as a positive Cinema sign (similar to knee pain if you may experience if sitting in the Cinema).
+This is described as a positive Cinema sign (similar to knee pain you may experience when sitting in the Cinema).
 This pain is typically caused by tight Thigh muscles (Quadriceps) which pulls the knee cap against its groove, causing a gradual pain.
-Most people will then get eased by straightening the knee out to reduce the effect of the tight muscles.
+Most people will experience ease by releasing the tightness of surrounding muscles by straightening their knee.

 Management of knee pain